bitfocus/companion-module-studiocoast-vmix/README.md

 # Recent Patches
+**v5.0.1**
+- Fixed a bug with connecting to remote vMix machines
+- Added more data to the TCP connection logs

 **v5.0.0**
 - BREAKING CHANGE: Removed the deprecated 'Button Shift' functionality, as it's now redundant with Companion v4.3 native Expression capabilities
 - Many Actions/Feedbacks have been updated to support Companions new capability of toggling an option between standard and Expression modes